-The Green Star Design and As Built Energy category incorporates two credits, Greenhouse Gas Emissions and Peak Electricity.
-When applying the modelled performance pathway the same building energy performance model is used as the basis of assessment of both credits.
-This document describes the required attributes of the building energy performance models used to assess the project's performance against these credits.
-The Green Star Energy Calculator automatically calculates the points achieved by the project based on building energy performance model output data modelled using approved software.
+The Green Star - Design & As Built Energy category incorporates the Greenhouse Gas Emissions credit and the Peak Electricity Demand Reduction credit.

+When applying the modelled performance pathway for Design & As Built ratings, the same project energy performance model is used as the basis of assessment of both of these credits.
+This document describes the required attributes of the project energy performance models used to assess performance.
+The Green Star Greenhouse Gas Emissions calculator automatically calculates the points achieved by the project based on project energy performance model output data modelled using approved software.

-For the modelled performance pathway reference building method there are two criteria, Energy Consumption Reduction and Greenhouse gas emissions reduction.
+For the modelled performance pathway reference building method there are two criteria, Energy Consumption Reduction and Greenhouse gas emissions reduction:

-Energy consumption reduction is calculated based on comparison of the Benchmark Building and the Intermediate Building.
-As per the definitions of these buildings, the only variables between the buildings are the building fabric, and this component of the credit therefore rewards passive design only.
+- Energy consumption reduction is calculated based on comparison of the Reference Project and the Intermediate Project.
+As per the definitions of these terms, the only variables between the projects are the building fabric, and this component of the credit therefore rewards passive design only. - Greenhouse gas emissions reduction is calculated based on comparison of the Benchmark Project and the Proposed Project.
+As per the definitions of these, all design variables are reflected in this comparison, including services design strategy and choice of energy sources.